olliepalmer/parallel-worlds-course/pages/2021/podcast/w07e06-elisabet.md

 ## Credits

-Conversation between Elisabet and Mohammad, produced by Mohammad.
+Conversation between Elisabet and Mohammad, produced by Elisabet.

 ### Subscribe